htharding/PurityBot/README.md

-# Project Title
+# PurificationBot | Making Reddit a Better Place, One Comment at a Time!

-This is a reddit bot that I built to easily receive reddit comments, and replies with text saying various phrases that essentially say REPENT!, linking to a picture of a priest holding out a cross.
+This is a reddit bot that I built which processes over 45,000 comments per hour.
+It easily receives reddit comments, and replies with text saying various phrases that essentially say REPENT!, linking to a picture of a priest holding out a cross.
 I'm having a lot of fun with this project, and will continue to update it in the future.

 ## Getting Started